 Airpods are one of the most advanced devices that you can use in today’s world.
-If you are on the Apple ecosystem, then there is a high chance that you own at least a pair of them.
+If you are in the Apple ecosystem, then there is a high chance that you own at least a pair of them.
 However, many users face certain issues with their AirPods that hinder their experience.
-One of them is that their AirPods keep disconnecting and if you are one such user, do not skip this post.
+One of them is that their AirPods keep disconnecting, and if you are one such user, do not skip this post.
 It is because here we have provided you with the techniques using which you can fix this issue easily, without the help of the service centers.
-But before we begin, you must know why do your AirPods keep disconnecting, even though you handle them with care.
+But before we begin, you must know why your AirPods keep disconnecting, even though you handle them with care.

 Why Do My Airpods Keep Disconnecting?

 Many times, it comes as a shock to the people using the AirPods when their AirPods keep disconnecting.
 However, we are in this era of technology that we can provide the reasons behind almost everything.
 Talking about the AirPods, here are the causes that explain why your AirPods keep disconnecting.
 Let’s take a look at them one by one.

 1. Bluetooth Interference

 It is quite possible that if you use the AirPods, you are also using Wi-Fi at your location.
 However, many of us do not realize the technology that plays behind this.
 Both Wi-Fi and Bluetooth operate (generally, in most cases) at a frequency of 2.4 GHz.
 So, the Wi-Fi and Bluetooth connections interfere with each other.
 This results in the loss of connection to Bluetooth because Bluetooth sends weaker signals than Wi-Fi.
 You can easily fix this issue by adjusting the location of your Wi-Fi router and Bluetooth device so that they do not interfere.

 2. Obsolete Software